sudokar/nx-serverless/README.md

 - Visit [Serverless Documentation](https://www.serverless.com/framework/docs/) to learn more about Serverless framework
 - Visit [Nx Documentation](https://nx.dev) to learn more about Nx dev toolkit
 - Why NX, not Lerna?
-Read [here](https://blog.nrwl.io/migrating-from-lerna-to-nx-better-dev-ergonomics-much-faster-build-times-da76ff14ccbb) from co-founder of Nx
+Lerna is no longer maintained

 ## Nx Cloud